Ground Turkey Stew was kale and tomatoes in Black pot was ladle.

 More Ground Turkey Recipes to Try

-Ground Turkey Stew served in a white bowl.
+Ground Turkey Stew with kale, beans and olives in white pot.

 Ground Turkey Stew